 Spring - Beans Auto-Wiring

-There are following autowiring modes which can be used to instruct Spring container to use autowiring for dependency injection.
+Following are the autowiring modes, which can be used to instruct the Spring container to use autowiring for dependency injection.
 You use the autowire attribute of the <bean/> element to specify autowire mode for a bean definition.

 You can use byType or constructor autowiring mode to wire arrays and other typed-collections.